robertsd1072/A_Database_Platform/README.md

 So, for the moment, this phase is halfway complete and on hold.

 ## Phase 3 (In Progress)
+- Table selection by groups and aggregate functions
+- Table selection with math
+- Table selection with "except"
+- Table selection using joins
 - Table selection with case statements
 - Table selection with new columns
-- Table selection with "except"
-- Table selection joins
-- Table selection by groups and aggregate functions
+- Table selection using "with" to declare views

 - Table selection with sorting ("ORDER BY")